terfaval/reflecta-core/docs/prompt_engine_v2.md

 - `preferences` – string, list or dict describing user preferences.
 - `recent_strategies` – list of strategy keys previously used.
+- `conversation_arc` – dictionary containing `depth_estimate` and other arc data used for adaptive prompts.
 - `active_function_state` – object describing an ongoing reflective function, used for transition cues and state summaries.

 ### Profile